CQCL/hugr/specification/hugr.md

 A _partial hugr_ is a graph formed by a subset of nodes of a valid hugr together with a subset of their adjoining edges.
 It must not include a `Module` node.

-Informally, a partial hugr is is a graph $G$ having the same node and edge types as a hugr but that may be missing some edges or nodes.

 Given a partial hugr $G$, let

   - $\top(G)$ be the set of nodes in $G$ without an incoming hierarchy edge;